Extended Workforce Policy - Procedural Guideline

 |Marking||1 hour for each hour undertaken on marking and feedback-related activities including examinations, assessments, projects, coursework, essays, etc.||This is a time allocation and should be

-claimed in line with School/RI instructions.
-The reasonable expectations of School/RI/College in terms of scripts
+claimed in line with School instructions.
+The reasonable expectations of School/College in terms of scripts

 marked per hour may vary between disciplines and levels of academic work.
 Hence the number of hours credited is typically linked to the number of scripts (based on an average expected time per script) and not the “actual time” spent.

 These are guidelines and it is recognised that requirements may vary depending on the nature of the work and particular local circumstances.
-Any variations to the arrangements outlined above should be resolved at College/US level in consultation with the relevant Head of HR.
+Any variations to the arrangements outlined above should be resolved at the College/US level in consultation with the relevant Head of P&OD.
+Any local tariffs and rates should be clearly and consistently communicated at the start of the engagement.

 These same guidelines should be used when assessing the number of hours to include in a part-time or average hours employment contract covering the same duties.